robweber/cronxbmc/README.txt

 ** Thanks for the work of Kr0nZ this addon now has a useable GUI Window system! **

-Cron Xbmc
+Cron for Kodi

-This addon consists of a plugin and a service that will let you schedule various XBMC functions to be run on timers of your choosing.
-Functions to run can basically be anything from the list of built in XBMC functions (http://wiki.xbmc.org/index.php?title=List_of_built-in_functions).
+This addon consists of a plugin and a service that will let you schedule various Kodi functions to be run on timers of your choosing.
+Functions to run can basically be anything from the list of built in Kodi functions (http://kodi.wiki/view/List_of_built-in_functions).
 Examples include:

 Rebooting
-Restart XBMC
+Restart Kodi
 Take a Screenshot
 Run another Addon or Script
 Play Media
 Refresh RSS
 Send a Notification
-Set XBMC Volume
+Set Volume
 Update Music/Video Libraries

-Additionally you can specify your timer to display an XBMC notification when they run.
+Additionally you can specify your timer to display a notification when they run.

 Manually Editing the cron.xml file: